Simpson's-in-the-Strand: Early development

 In 1898 Richard D'Oyly Carte, proprietor of the Savoy Hotel, acquired Simpson's.
 Carte died in 1901, and his son Rupert D'Oyly Carte took over the business from 1903, in which year Simpsons was closed for redevelopment.
 All the old furniture and fittings were sold off, including the largest solid mahogany table in existence, 265 chairs, and 60 other mahogany dining tables.
-The restaurant reopened in 1904 under the name it bears today, Simpson's-in-the-Strand, Grand Divan Tavern.
+The restaurant reopened in 1904 under the name it bears today, Simpson's-in-the-Strand, Grand Divan.